Legends about St. Olaf

 The king’s farm manager at Avaldsnes built a sælehus, – a hostel to house pilgrims and other travellers- where the strait Karmsund is at its narrowest.
 This place is still called Salhus (salu = soul).

 Many travellers came to the royal estate at Avaldsnes, and the most prominent of these were welcomed to overnight at the royal manor.
 The Sælehus was probably erected for the poor.
-In 1368 the hanseatic traders set fire to the Sælehus, at the same time as they burned down the royal manor at Avaldsnes.
+In 1368 the hanseatic traders set fire to the Sælehus, at

 Other well-known place names in the area that reminds us of the pilgrims are: